 Is memento mori Stoic?

 Memento mori was not a tradition of the Early Stoa (Zeno to Antipater), or the Middle Stoa (Panaetius and Posidonius).
 It was the philosophers of Late Stoa—the Roman Stoics—who took up the idea of memento mori.
-They became its prominent teachers and enthusiastic practitioners.
+They rose to prominence as prominent teachers and avid practitioners of Stoicism.

 But how could a piece of Stoic advice to keep death in mind be rational?
 And how could a reminder that you are going to die can free you from your fears?

 The Stoics used memento mori to urge people to live virtuously, without any delay.
-The Stoics wanted their followers to see each day as a gift and stop wasting time on trivial things.
-Since death could come at any moment, they have only a little time left to do good deeds.
+They called upon their followers to see each day as a gift, to stop wasting time on trivial matters, and to do the good they can.

-The simple reminder urged people to detach themselves from their earthly riches and recognition.
+The simple reminder of memento mori urged people to detach themselves from their earthly riches and recognition.
 It told them of the fleeting nature of luxury and vanity.
 And the fact that no one could carry these with them once death claims their lives.

-The Stoics repeatedly tell us, death is a natural part of life and not something to be afraid of.
+The Stoics repeatedly tell us that death is a natural part of life and not something to be afraid of.

 Marcus Aurelius (read his most famous quotes here) frequently reminded himself of his death: